dotnet/AspNetCore.Docs/aspnetcore/blazor/security/server/index.md

 For more information, see the guidance on <xref:Microsoft.AspNetCore.Components.OwningComponentBase> in <xref:blazor/fundamentals/dependency-injection#owningcomponentbase>.

-## Unauthorized content display during prerendering
+## Unauthorized content display while prerendering with a custom `AuthenticationStateProvider`

-To avoid showing unauthorized content during prerendering, adopt ***one*** of the following approaches:
+To avoid showing unauthorized content while prerendering with a [custom `AuthenticationStateProvider`](#implement-a-custom-authenticationstateprovider), adopt ***one*** of the following approaches:

-* Implement <xref:Microsoft.AspNetCore.Components.Authorization.IHostEnvironmentAuthenticationStateProvider> to support prerendering: For an example implementation of <xref:Microsoft.AspNetCore.Components.Authorization.IHostEnvironmentAuthenticationStateProvider>, see the Blazor framework's <xref:Microsoft.AspNetCore.Components.Server.ServerAuthenticationStateProvider> implementation in [`ServerAuthenticationStateProvider.cs` (reference source)](https://github.com/dotnet/aspnetcore/blob/main/src/Components/Server/src/Circuits/ServerAuthenticationStateProvider.cs).
+* Implement <xref:Microsoft.AspNetCore.Components.Authorization.IHostEnvironmentAuthenticationStateProvider> for the custom <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider> to support prerendering: For an example implementation of <xref:Microsoft.AspNetCore.Components.Authorization.IHostEnvironmentAuthenticationStateProvider>, see the Blazor framework's <xref:Microsoft.AspNetCore.Components.Server.ServerAuthenticationStateProvider> implementation in [`ServerAuthenticationStateProvider.cs` (reference source)](https://github.com/dotnet/aspnetcore/blob/main/src/Components/Server/src/Circuits/ServerAuthenticationStateProvider.cs).

   [!INCLUDE[](~/includes/aspnetcore-repo-ref-source-links.md)]